 Tatum Shields is a Hip Hop, Jazz, Lyrical, Contemporary, and Tumble Instructor and Choreographer.
-She is finishing her Cosmetology Degree at Cape Fear Community College.
+She used to live in Wilmington, NC as she pursued a cosmetology degree.
 Tatum started taking Dance and Tumble at the age of 5.
 She competed for 10 Years with “Extravadance” Dance Team and the “Dancer’s Edge” Dance Team.
 Tatum has won regional and national awards in solos, duos/trios, and groups including the Most Entertaining Soloist Award.
 Tatum also won 5 Top Soloist Awards at Star Systems and received a Dance Scholarship.
 She worked with Cathy-Lee as an assistant at the Dancer’s Edge for 4 years.
 Her favorite types of dance are Hip Hop and Jazz.
 Tatum studied under many top choreographers including Justin Man and Jackson Alvarez.
 In 2013 – 2015, Tatum taught jazz and hip hop at Studio 1 Dance Conservatory in Wilmington, NC (Kim and Philip McGee’s Studio)!
-Tatum choreographs several solos, duos, trios, groups, and productions for HCDC!
+Tatum choreographs many solos, duos, trios, groups, and productions for HCDC!
 One of her Hip Hop Groups won “Most Entertaining” out of the entire weekend of dances at “On Stage America” Dance Competition!
-Tatum has received numerous choreography awards and she also does hair and make up for competitions.
+Tatum is one of the most talented choreographers and has received numerous choreography awards for her work.
 The dancers and tumblers love Tatum’s personality and her choreography!
 We are so excited to have another one of Ms. Tammie’s daughters working at Hunter’s Dance!